-UPDATE 9 June 2015: We published this critique
+UPDATE 9 June 2015: We published this critique.

 Around about the time we published our embodied cognition paper, we also reviewed a paper for that research topic, which happened to be an example of the conceptualisation hypothesis style of 'embodied' cognition we aren't all that impressed by.

-we withdrew from the review and the editor, Dermot Lynott then decided to side with the other reviewers (who had identified the same problem we had but who didn't think it was a fatal flaw).
+We had serious reservations about the paper (detailed below) and did not think it should be published.
+After several rounds of trying and failing to get the authors to acknowledge the problem, we withdrew from the review and the editor, Dermot Lynott then decided to side with the other reviewers (who had identified the same problem we had but who didn't think it was a fatal flaw).
 The paper (Dijkstra, Eerland, Zijlmans & Post, 2012) was therefore published.

 A while back I drafted a commentary laying out the problems with this paper; the full text is here.
 The motivation for a comment was the same as for the one I wrote for Soliman et al (2014); this style of embodiment does not tackle the hard questions about mechanism that are crucial for an embodied account and this is a big problem.
 I cannot decide if the commentary is worth publishing; this paper is not that important, although it is a good example of this major issue for 'grounded' embodied cognition.
 Any thoughts on this would be welcome.